Space Seed: Home media release and other adaptations

 The first adaptation of "Space Seed" was as a re-working into a short story by author James Blish as part of the novelization Star Trek 2.
 This book contained seven short stories, each based on an episode of The Original Series and was published in 1968.
 The adaptation of "Space Seed" appeared as the final story in the book.

 "Space Seed" was the first Star Trek episode to go on public sale, sold as a single-episode VHS cassette in June 1982 by Paramount Home Video.
 It was one of the episodes of The Original Series published on Capacitance Electronic Disc, alongside "The Changeling", released on November 1, 1982.
-A LaserDisc of the episode, alongside "Return of the Archons" was released in 1985.
+A LaserDisc of the episode, alongside "The Return of the Archons" was released in 1985.
 Further releases of all episodes of the series were made on VHS and Betamax.
 These releases reverted to a single episode tape as in the original 1982 version.

 The episode was released on DVD paired with "A Taste of Armageddon" as part of the general release of the series in 2000.
 There were no additional extras added to that entire series of releases, except the DVD containing "Turnabout Intruder".
 "Space Seed" was later released within a DVD box set of the first season in 2004; all three seasons of The Original Series were released as full-season box sets that year.
 The episode was included in the remastered season one release on DVD and Blu-ray in 2009.
 This release featured CGI remodels of Enterprise and other space scenes, including the Botany Bay.
 The most recent release is as part of the Star Trek: Origins collection on Blu-ray, which was released in 2013.